OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

 --reneg-sec SECS      Renegotiate data channel key after SECS seconds.
                       (Default 3600)

---route NETWORK [NETMASK [GATEWAY [METRIC]]
+--route ARGS
                       Add route to routing table after connection is established.
 Multiple routes can be specified.

-Default
-                      NETMASK: 255.255.255.255.
-Default GATEWAY is taken
-                      from --route-gateway or --ifconfig
+                      This option takes one mandatory argument, IP-ADDRESS to route over the VPN.
+The two optional arguments are NETMASK (default: 255.255.255.255) and the
+                      gateway to use (defaults to use configured --route-gateway or the VPN server IP address).

---route-gateway [GW|dhcp]
+--route-gateway <GW|dhcp>
                       Specify a default gateway for use with --route.
 See openvpn\(8) man page for dhcp mode

---route-ipv6 NETWORK/PREFIX [GATEWAY [METRIC]]
+--route-ipv6 ARGS
                       Add IPv6 route to routing table after connection is established.
 Multiple routes can be specified.

-Default GATEWAY is taken from 'remote' in --ifconfig-ipv6
+                      This option takes one mandatory argument IP-RANGE/PREFIX.
+                      An optional GATEWAY can be set, which overrides the default server VPN IPv6 address and the second argument which sets the route METRIC value.

 --route-metric METRIC
                       Specify a default metric for use with --route